OpenCTI-Platform/opencti/docs/docs/usage/deduplication.md

 ## Update behavior

-If an entity already exists in the platform, the `attributes` may be updated by the incoming creation with the following rule:
+In cases where an entity already exists in the platform, incoming creations can trigger updates to the existing entity's attributes.

-!!! note ""
+!!! note "Policy for handling entity updates"

-    If `confidence_level` of the created entity is >= (greater or equal) then the `confidence_level` of the existing entity, attributes will be updated.
-Obviously, the `confidence_level` will also be increased with the new one.
+    If `confidence_level` of the created entity is >= (greater than or equal) to the `confidence_level` of the existing entity, the attributes will be updated.
+Notably, the `confidence_level` will also be increased with the new one.

-This logic has been implemented so the platform can converge to the highest confidence and quality levels for the entities and the relationships.
+This logic has been implemented to converge the knowledge base towards the highest confidence and quality levels for both entities and relationships.